-Once the Board decides that a new Director is to be appointed, a search is undertaken, using the services of external consultants, if considered appropriate.
+Once the Board decides that a new Director is to be appointed, candidates are considered including using the services of external consultants to conduct searches, if considered appropriate.
 Proposed candidates are considered by the Board, and appropriate interviews, reviews and checks are conducted prior to an appointment being made.